Michelle Steel

-Michelle Eunjoo Steel (née Park, born June 21, 1955) is an American politician serving as the U.S. representative for California's 45th congressional district since 2023, previously representing the 48th congressional district from 2021 to 2023.
-A member of the Republican Party, she concurrently served as a member of House Minority Whip Steve Scalise's Whip Team for the 117th Congress.
+Michelle Eunjoo Steel (née Park, born June 21, 1955) is an American politician who served as the U.S. representative for California's 45th congressional district from 2023 to 2025, previously representing the 48th congressional district from 2021 to 2023.
+A member of the Republican Party, she concurrently served as a member of House minority whip Steve Scalise's Whip Team for the 117th Congress.
+Steel ran for re-election to a third term in 2024, but she was defeated in the general election by Democratic challenger Derek Tran.

 Steel served as the member of the Orange County Board of Supervisors from the 2nd district from 2015 to 2021 and of the California State Board of Equalization from the 3rd district from 2007 to 2015.
 Steel, fellow California Republican Young Kim and Democrat Marilyn Strickland of Washington are the first Korean-American women to serve in Congress.
-Steel and Kim, along with David Valadao, also became the first Republican congressional candidates since 1994 to unseat incumbent House Democrats in California.

 Early life and education

 Steel was born in Seoul, South Korea.
 Her father was born in Shanghai to Korean expatriate parents.
 Steel was educated in South Korea, Japan, and the United States.
 She holds a degree in business from Pepperdine University and an MBA from the University of Southern California.
-She is fluent in Korean and Japanese.
+She can speak Korean, Japanese, and English.